berkeley-scf/tutorial-databases/index.md

 ### 6.1 Using SQL from R

-The *DBI* package provides a front-end for manipulating databases from a variety of DBMS (SQLite, MySQL, PostgreSQL, among others).
+The *DBI* package provides a front-end for manipulating databases from a variety of DBMS (SQLite, DuckDB, MySQL, PostgreSQL, among others).
 Basically, you tell the package what DBMS is being used on the back-end, link to the actual database, and then you can use the standard functions in the package regardless of the back-end.

-With SQLite, R processes make calls against the stand-alone SQLite database (.db) file, so there are no SQLite-specific processes.
-With PostgreSQL, R processes call out to separate Postgres processes; these are started from the overall Postgres background process
+With SQLite and DuckDB, R processes make calls against the stand-alone SQLite database (.db or .duckdb) file, so there are no SQLite-specific processes.
+With PostgreSQL, R processes call out to separate Postgres processes; these are started from the overall Postgres background process.

+Apart from the different manner of connecting, all of the queries below are the same regardless of whether the back-end DBMS is SQLite, DuckDB, PostgreSQL, etc.

+#### 6.1.1 SQLite

 You can access and navigate an SQLite database from R as follows.